-These are the reasons Red Cross doesn’t pay for plasma donations:
+These are the reasons the Red Cross doesn’t pay for plasma donations:

 - Volunteerism Ethic: The Red Cross was founded on the principles of volunteerism and altruism.
-Their belief is that people should donate plasma and blood products out of a desire to help others, not for monetary compensation.
+They believe that people should donate plasma and blood products out of a desire to help others, not for monetary compensation.

 - Safety Concerns: Some studies suggest that unpaid donations might be safer.
 Paid donors might be tempted to withhold information about their health that could impact the quality of the plasma.